De Anza Youth Badminton Clinic – Frequently Asked Questions

 How are the sessions conducted?

 A lead coach will take the group through warm-ups and introduce skill-building exercise.
 Together with staff coaches (De Anza coaches and players) the class is directed through the exercise.
 The later part of the session is usually dedicated to free play to apply the skills being taught.
-We typically have an overall participant-to-coach ratio between 12-to-1 and 15-to-1.
+We typically have an overall participant-to-coach ratio is about 12-to-1.

 How do you accommodate more skilled youth?